-The Medical Billing and Coding diploma program prepares students for entry-level employment in the medical field.
-This program offers the opportunity for students to obtain knowledge and skills needed to become a medical biller and coder who works in hospitals, insurance companies, physician billing offices, home health agencies, and other healthcare facilities.
-During enrollment, students will gain knowledge in the fundamentals of medical terminology, ICD-10 and CPT coding, legal and ethical issues in healthcare, communication and reporting, and computer software applications.
-Students will gain the skills necessary to analyze health data and transcribe diagnostic and procedural terms and services into a coded form for analysis and billing.
+The Medical Billing and Coding diploma program prepares students for entry-level employment in the medical billing and coding field.
+The program provides students the opportunity to gain the knowledge and skills to become a medical biller and coder working in hospitals, insurance companies, physician billing offices, home health agencies, and other healthcare facilities.

+Students will be presented with information focusing on the skills necessary for billing and coding tasks performed in the medical billing and coding field.
+The program allows students the ability to gain the skills necessary to analyze health data and transcribe diagnostic and procedural terms and services into a code for analysis and billing.
+Additionally, students will have the ability to learn the fundamentals of medical terminology, ICD-10 and CPT coding, computer software applications, legal and ethical issues in healthcare, communication reporting, professionalism, time management and communication skills.

-The healthcare industry aspires to employ graduates who are professional and possess the medical billing and coding skills required to be efficient within the workplace, along with the interpersonal soft skills that are taught within the program.
-The program concludes with a Capstone course, which guides the student in preparing for the medical billing and coding industry certification.
+The program concludes with a Capstone course, which guides and prepares the student for a medical billing and coding industry certification exam.
 Upon successful completion of the program requirements, students will receive a Medical Billing and Coding diploma.
-Upon successful completion of the educational and skills training objectives outlined in the medical billing and coding program, students have the opportunity to become certified and employed in the medical field.
+Students are eligible to become certified and become employed in positions that are related to the educational and training objectives of the program.